Alcédo Upper Arm Monitor Review

 Conclusion

 Affordable, accurate, talkative, and acceptably easy to use, we like the Alcédo blood pressure monitor.
 Storing 120 readings is often adequate to help your doctor understand how your blood pressure is changing over time.
 If you're unsure, ask them if this amount of data will work for them before making your final decision on what monitor to buy.
-If staying healthy is a top priority, we've also tested the best face masks, to help avoid germs in the first place.
+If staying healthy is a top priority, we've also tested face masks, to help avoid germs in the first place.